-In addition, Liberty currently has \$191 million of excess share-based compensation deductions which are included in the gross operating loss carryforward on its tax return of \$286 million.
+In addition, Liberty currently has \$70 million of excess share-based compensation deductions resulting in an approximate gross operating loss carryforward on its tax return of \$70 million.
 Excess tax compensation benefits are recorded off balance sheet until the excess tax benefit is realized through a reduction of taxes payable.